louarn-rous/br/breton.md

 ## Pronouns

 ### Personal
-personal pronouns may be strong, post-clitic head or pre-clitic head.
+Personal pronouns may be strong, post-clitic head or pre-clitic head.
-strong pronouns have the same distruibution as a full noun phrase and may be subjects, objects or prepositional objects.
+Strong pronouns have the same distruibution as a full noun phrase and may be subjects, objects or prepositional objects.
-post-clitic head pronouns tend to follow finite verbs, nouns or inflected prepositions. pre-clitic head pronouns function as object pronouns preceding verb phrases and possessive determinerss preceding noun phrases.
+Post-clitic head pronouns tend to follow finite verbs, nouns or inflected prepositions.
+Pre-clitic head pronouns function as object pronouns preceding verb phrases and possessive determinerss preceding noun phrases.

 | prn | strong | pst-clitic | pre-clitic    | partitive paraphrase |
 | :-  | :-     | :-         | :-            | :-                   |